ECCO-GROUP/ECCO-v4-Python-Tutorial/doc/Installing_Python_and_Python_Packages.rst

 Python
 ^^^^^^
-The latest installers for Python 2.7 for many platforms can be found on the `Python website <https://www.python.org/downloads/release/python-2714/>`_.
+The latest installers for Python for many platforms can be found on the `Python website <https://www.python.org/downloads/release/python-2714/>`_.

-.. note::  The code for this tutorial has been developed for Python 2.7 and has not yet been tested with `Python 3 <https://www.digitalocean.com/community/tutorials/python-2-vs-python-3-practical-considerations-2>`_.

 Anaconda
 ^^^^^^^^
 Python code can be written in any text editor and run from the command line.
 Third-party modules can be manually installed from the command line using the `pip`_ package manager.

-Alternatively, Python code can be written and executed in an interactive environment (integrated development environment, IDE) similar to what one may be familiar with in Matlab.
-For scientific computing, the `Anaconda`_ Python distribution is convenient because it comes with a `large collection`_ of useful modules and a good open source IDE, `Spyder`_.
+Python code can also be written and executed in an interactive environment (integrated development environment, IDE) similar to the Matlab console.
+For scientific computing, the `Anaconda`_ Python distribution is quite convenient because it comes with a `large collection`_ of useful modules, a good open source IDE, `Spyder`_., and the ability to open and execute `Jupyter Notebooks`_

 The latest installers for the Anaconda Distribution can be found on the `Anaconda website`_

-.. note::  For this tutorial be sure to install the Anaconda Distribution for Python 2.7.

 .. _Anaconda : https://www.anaconda.com/
 .. _Anaconda website: https://www.anaconda.com/download/